 It is clear that efforts to assess the relative abundance of demersal juvenile cod are hampered by poor knowledge of where trawlable bottom "intersects" with habitat which is suitable for juvenile cod.
-Much of the applied nature of this problem lies in the previous inability to identify bottom and habitat type as well as its use by cod, in advance of performing surveys.
-Despite this shortcoming, demersal juvenile surveys have shown distinct trends of abundance and distribution (Dalley and Anderson, 1997), which facilitate potential estimates of the ranked relative strengths of year-classes between years.
-Improved knowledge of the habitat requirements of juvenile cod can only help to improve the estimates of their abundance.
+Much of the applied nature of this problem lies in our previous inability to identify bottom and habitat type as well as its use by cod, in advance of performing surveys.
+Despite this shortcoming, demersal juvenile surveys have shown distinct trends of abundance and distribution (Dalley and Anderson 1996), which facilitate potential estimates of the ranked relative strengths of year-classes between years.
+Improved knowledge of the habitat requirements of juvenile cod can only help to improve our estimates of their juvenile cod abundance.

 The efficient identification of habitat has only become feasible in the past few years.
-The development of seabed classification techniques (QTC View and RoxAnn) using ship echo sounders have introduced a cost effective and time efficient way to acoustically "sample" and classify juvenile cod habitat.
-In this paper one such method is described, using the QTC View.
-The habitat data obtained acoustically is then integrated with detailed information on the substrate associations of age 1-group and older juvenile cod obtained by using the submersibles.
-In an area of Placentia Bay, integrated results are applied to "predict" the distribution of juvenile cod.
-We suggest that such approaches would be valuable toward focusing research effort and improving on the ability to estimate the abundances of demersal juvenile cod in synoptic surveys.
+The development of seabed classification techniques (QTC VIEW and RoxAnn) using ships' echo sounders have introduced a cost effective and time efficient way to acoustically "sample" and classify juvenile cod habitat.
+In this paper, we describe one such method, using the QTC VIEW.

+We integrate habitat data obtained acoustically with detailed information on the substrate associations of 1-group and older juvenile cod obtained by using the submersibles.
+In an area of Placentia Bay, we then apply integrated results to "predict" the distribution of juvenile cod.
+We suggest that such approaches would be valuable toward focusing research effort and improving our ability to estimate of the abundances of demersal juvenile cod in synoptic surveys.